 Fake it till you make it.
 That is what people tell you to do when you want to be more successful in your life, or when you want to do something your not comfortable with.

-It is good advice, but it also seems fraught with challenges, inner conflict and it seems to be too simple to be real.
+It is good advice, but it also seems fraught with challenges and inner conflict and seems too simple to be real.

 Fake it till you make it: Modelling others

 I got inspired by a conversation I had with somebody.
 One of their coaching colleagues was proudly telling them that they modelled Anthony Robbins to such a degree that they even walked like him.